ksu-is/Hotel-Management-Tracker/README.md

 # Hotel-Management-Tracker

-Hotel-Management-Tracker (file named Hotel-Manager.py) is a system that allows hotel employees to bill guests including for room service, check guests in/out, check room availbilty and track if customers need more tolitries (such as towels, shampoo, soap, etc.).
+Hotel-Management-Tracker (file named Hotel-Manager.py) is a system that allows hotel guest to access billing, room service, booking and checkin/out with out the need of going to the front desk or calling.
+Also, lessens the labor from hotel staff.